Nonprovisional (Utility) Patent Application Filing Guide

 - Security Markings

-- Black and White Drawings are Normally Required
+- Black and White Drawings Are Normally Required

-- Patent and Trademark Resource Center (PTRC) Network
+- Patent and Trademark Resource Center Program

 The United States Patent and Trademark Office (USPTO or Office) is the government agency responsible for examining patent applications and issuing patents.
 A patent is a type of property right.
 It gives the patent holder the right, for a limited time, to exclude others from making, using, offering to sell, selling, or importing into the United States the subject matter that is within the scope of protection granted by the patent.
 The USPTO determines whether a patent should be granted in a particular case.
 However, it is up to the patent holder to enforce his or her own rights if the USPTO does grant a patent.